Indian Institute of Information Technology, Dharwad

-Indian Institute of Information Technology, Dharwad (IIITDWD) is an Institute of National Importance set up under a non-profit, Public-Private-Partnership (PPP) model by the Ministry of Human Resource Development (India).
-It is an academic and research institute partially funded by the Government of India, the Government of Karnataka and industry partner KEONICS.
+The Indian Institute of Information Technology, Dharwad (IIIT Dharwad) is an Institute of National Importance set up under a non-profit, Public-Private-Partnership (PPP) model by the Ministry of Education (India).
+It is an academic and research institute funded by the Government of India, the Government of Karnataka and industry partner KEONICS.

 Organisation and administration

 IIIT Dharwad is an autonomous institution headed by a chairperson with a board of governors, and a senate.
 IIIT Dharwad is a self-sustaining PPP Institute where all running expenses including salaries are met by the tuition and other fees paid by students.

 Academics

 Programmes

 IIIT Dharwad offers Bachelor of Technology (B.Tech) and doctoral programs in following academic disciplines: